 Origin

-Total Neurotypical Death crystallized as a named trend around April 5–9, 2026, in NDtok — the neurodivergent corner of TikTok.
+Total Neurotypical Death crystallized as a named trend around April 5–9, 2026, in neurodivergent TikTok.
 It was not planned, organized, or launched by any single person.
 It emerged from a cluster of similar videos that suddenly reached critical mass and snowballed through TikTok's algorithm.

 1990s